-The common requirements are the same as for other Honors programs (see BA (Honors)).
+The common requirements are the same as for other Honors programs (see Bachelor of Arts (Honors)).

-A Combined Honors program in English and another discipline requires a minimum of ± 36 in English at the 200-level or above, including ± 6 at the 400-level and a minimum of ± 36 in the other discipline.
-With the approval of the Honors advisor, a Combined Honors Essay INT D 520 may be allowed in lieu of ENGL 498.
-[See Honors Essay].
+A Combined Honors program in English and another discipline requires a minimum of $\pm 36$ in English at the 200-level or above, including $\pm 6$ at the 400-level and a minimum of $\pm 36$ in the other discipline.